-May the 4th is finally upon us, and this year we’re celebrating the best way we know how: by watching every single Star Wars TV show and movie from the past five decades in chronological order.
+May the 4th is finally upon us, and this year we’re celebrating the best way we know how: by watching every single Star Wars TV show and movies from the past four and a bit decades in chronological order.
 Once upon a time this feat was simple, but over the past decade alone we’ve seen countless new entries in the new Star Wars canon.

-It’s meant the timeline is a little bit wonky, and it can be difficult working out where shows like The Mandalorian and The Clone Wars fit in with the mainline movies.
-But that doesn’t mean you shouldn’t try.
+The timeline is a little bit wonky, and it can be difficult working out where shows like The Mandalorian and The Clone Wars fit in with the mainline movies.
 While quality varies film-to-film, there are plenty of fantastic stories told within the Star Wars universe, and they’re all worth hearing.

 Here’s how to watch every major Star Wars film and TV show in the intended chronological order.

-Note: For the purposes of this list, we’re excluding any film or TV show that isn’t considered canon.
+Note: For the purposes of this list, we’re excluding any film or TV show that isn’t considered canon at the time of writing.
 We’ve also removed any Star Wars shorts, mini-animations, video games, novels and comics, and simplified the Star Wars: Clone Wars season order.
 Even without these entries, it’s still a major undertaking.

 Here’s where to begin…